LATEST: TV Schedules | NEWS | Local Programs | ACTIVATE PASSPORT

-We know that just one descriptor can hardly capture the spirit and cultures of so many people who descend from a vast geography that includes present-day Southwestern U.S. states to the southern most tip of South America, and nearly every present-day country and island in between.
-This is why you'll see many different ways in which people describe themselves and their heritage.
-You'll see the terms Latina, Latino, and their non-gendered versions Latine and Latinx.
-You might also see people identify as Hispanic, Chicano, Tejano, Taino, Isleños, Boricua, Afro-Latino, in addition to the many more terms used for people who have families and ancestors in the 22 nations and territories that comprise Latin America.
+A single descriptor cannot possibly capture the spirit and cultures of people who come from a vast geography—from present-day Southwestern U.S. to the southernmost tip of South America, and nearly every country and island in between.
+That’s why you’ll encounter many ways in which people describe themselves and their heritage.

 Ashley, a Mexican-American teenager living in an agricultural town in the central coast of California, dreams of graduating high school and going to college.
 But when ICE raids threaten her family, Ashley is forced to become the breadwinner, working days in the strawberry fields and nights at a food processing company